zyinghua/faceswap-diffusion/README.md

-# Code Repo for DiffReFace: Exploring Adaptation of Small-Scale Pre-trained Diffusion Models for Face Swapping
+# Codebase for DiffReFace: Exploring Adaptation of Small-Scale Pre-trained Diffusion Models for Face Swapping

 ## Environment setup:
 Create a conda environment: